fastlta/sb-public/docs/public_api.md

 ### List partitions within volumes

-All volumes (except Sub Volumes) consist of at least one Brick, which is called _partition_ in this context.
+All volumes (except Sub Volumes) consist of at least one Silent Brick, which is called _partition_ in this context.
 The partitions of a volume can be listed using the following call:

 ```
 GET /v1/volumes/<volume-uuid>/partitions.json